-Although the internship is a relatively new program, the Center has a long-standing commitment to training.
+The Counseling Center has a long-standing commitment to training.
 For more than 20 years, the Center has offered an externship program to graduate students in Psychology doctoral and Social Work masters programs.
 The extern program has 6 graduate trainees.
 It is a structured program, which includes didactic seminars, a case conference, opportunities for outreach and group programming, as well as clinical hours.
 Additionally, the Center offers training opportunities for first and second year graduate students in the American University's Clinical Psychology doctoral degree program.

 Past and Present Interns

 Our past and present interns have included graduate students from American University, Argosy University, Biola University, Boston College, California School of Professional Psychology, Catholic University, The Chicago School of Professional Psychology, Clark University, Duquesne University, George Mason University, George Washington University, Indiana University of Pennsylvania, Loyola University, Northwestern University, The Virginia Consortium Program in Clinical Psychology, The Wright Institute, University of Maryland, University of Massachusetts - Amherst, University of Miami, University of Nebraska - Lincoln, and University of Oregon.